 This latest announcement is a boon for Foodtastic, which is already a leader in the restaurant franchising business in Quebec, with more than 50 restaurants including, La Belle et La Boeuf/The Beauty & The Beeeef, Carlos & Pepe’s Taqueria, Souvlaki Bar (Greek Specialty), Nickels Deli, Bacaro Urban Pizzeria, and Enoteca Monza Pizzeria.

 Foodtastic will continue its organic growth plan, which has seen 15 new restaurants open in 2018, with 30 planned for 2019.
 Markets of interest include its home province of Quebec, as well as Ontario, Alberta, and British Columbia.

-Enoteca Monza Pizzeria Restaurants, a growing, Montreal-based full-service Italian-restaurant concept with a state-of-the-art food commissary.
-Ideal spaces are 5,500- to 6,000-square-feet in super regional malls, open-air centres, outlet centres, and along busy streets.
+- Enoteca Monza Pizzeria Restaurants, a growing, Montreal-based full-service Italian-restaurant concept with a state-of-the-art food commissary.
+Ideal spaces are 5,500- to 6,000-square-feet in super regional malls, open-air centres, outlet centres, and along busy street

 Foodtastic seeks quality restaurant concepts to acquire, and another announcement is imminent.
 In the meantime, the company continues to grow its core brands in markets across the country.

 My Roti Place Opens its Fourth Toronto Location: My Roti Place, Toronto’s beloved made-to-order roti restaurant, continues its expansion with the official opening of its fourth location in Toronto’s Parkdale neighbourhood at 1376 Queen Street West.

 Located in the space formerly held by Bacchus Roti, guests can dine in or pull up a stool at the restaurant’s bar.
 This is the brand’s first licensed location which will offer artisanal cocktails designed in-house by the My Roti Place team.